-This opportunity includes a suite of inventions including a fully-functional coded two-bucket (C2B) prototype, a novel programmable CMOS sensor, and a method for adaptive adjustment of exposure of every pixel, based on changes in the brightness of the scene for that pixel to extend dynamic range at native sensor resolution.
+This technology includes a suite of inventions, including a fully-functional coded-exposure-pixel (CEP) camera prototype, a novel programmable CMOS sensor, and a method for adaptive adjustment of exposure of every pixel, based on changes in the brightness of the scene for that pixel to extend dynamic range at native sensor resolution.

-Coded two-bucket (C2B) imaging, is a new operating principle for computational sensors with applications in active 3D shape estimation and coded-exposure imaging.
+One of our approaches, coded two-bucket (C2B) imaging, is a new operating principle for computational sensors with applications in active 3D shape estimation and coded-exposure imaging.
 A C2B sensor modulates the light arriving at each pixel by controlling which of the pixel’s two “buckets” should integrate it.
-C2B sensors output two images per video frame—one per bucket—and allow rapid, fully-programmable, per-pixel control of the active bucket.
-Using these properties as a starting point, we:
+C2B sensors output two images per video frame—one per bucket—and allow rapid, fully-programmable, per-pixel control of the exposure.

 While the last decade has seen a major race to improve the resolution, optics, and noise properties of mobile cameras, modern computational photography applications such as 3D sensing, gesture analysis, and robotic navigation drive the growing need for programmability, or coding, of the camera exposure at the individual-pixel level.
 We offer a low-cost, small-form-factor and fast computational camera solution where all computation is done within one chip and one video frame.